 Okayama City is perhaps best known for its black ‘crow castle’ which is located adjacent to Kourakuen Garden, but this recently specially designated city is undergoing rapid change and growth which has created new attractions for visitors.
+Possessing brilliant amenities, the city is cradled by the mountains, hills and rivers that define its landscape.

 Since 2010 the city has been divided into four wards or ku; Higashi (east), Minami (south),Kita (north) and Naka (central).
 Kita-ku is by far the most populous and is where City Hall is located.
 The focal point of Higashi-ku is Saidaiji, which hosts the annual Hadaka Matsuri or Naked Man Festival.
 Minami-ku is a rural district on the Seto Inland Sea, where spectacular sunsets seem to occur daily.
 Okayama Castle and Korakuen Garden can be found in Naka-ku.